 - Red, Green, Blue.
 As soon as you unleash the menu, you will see these three options in the top row.
-These are helpful for checking whether color is properly appearing on the display.
+These are helpful for checking whether a color is properly appearing on the display.
 Upon clicking on any of them, your phone’s display will get completely covered with that color.
-Hence, you will be able to find pixel stuck type of issue if there are any on your phone.
+Hence, you will be able to find pixel stuck type of issues if there are any on your phone.

 - Receiver.
-It is one of the component on your Android phone that allows you to send or receive Android system or application events.
+It is one of the components on your Android phone that allows you to send or receive Android system or application events.
 By clicking on Receiver, an unknown sound will come out from your phone’s earpiece.
 If that happens, it means the receiver is working fine otherwise it is faulty.

 - Vibration.
 Using this option, you can test the vibration on your Android phone.
 Upon clicking on it, your phone’s vibrator should be activated.